michel-adelino/best-places/README.md

 ### Back End

-#### The follower-following relationship between users is an intermediary table of 'User Followers' in the database structure (Emily)
+#### The follower-following relationship between users is an intermediary table of 'User Followers' in the database structure
 ```
 from django.db import models
 from django.contrib.auth import get_user_model